RLogik/phpytex/README.md

 - `phpytex version` displays in plain text the version number.
 - `phpytex run [file=<name of config file>]` runs the programme within a project using the named config file.
   </br>
-  If the `file` flag is left empty, the programme searches for the first yaml-file matching the pattern `*.(phpytex|phpycreate).(yml|yaml)` and uses this as the config file.
+  If the `file` flag is left empty, the programme searches for the first yaml-file matching the pattern `*.phpytex.ya?ml` and uses this as the config file.

 ### Set up of config file ###

-To use phpytex, a `.phpytex.yml` file is required in the (root of) the project folder.
+To use phpytex, a `.phpytex.yaml` file is required in the (root of) the project folder.
 This should contain 4 parts with the following structure:

 ```yaml